cesareolivera/msp430_OSX/README.md

 ## Install LibMSP430 ##
 #######################
 ----------------------------------
-- Download from here libmsp430.so to your Downloads directory
+- Download from here libmsp430.so (for LINUX) to your Downloads directory

 cd ~/Downloads